 COMM 335 – City News Bureau – This course focuses on hard news reporting and covering events in Chicago and Cook County.

-COMM 336: Search & Display Advertising - This course covers search engine optimation and advertising practices through lectures and hands-on practices.
+COMM 336: Search & Display Advertising - This course covers search engine optimization and advertising practices through lectures and hands-on practices.
 Students will learn technical terms and tactics involved in optimizing the search result and user experience with brand websites.
 Google AdWords, search network campaigns, display network campaigns and Google merchandiser set-up training will be included.
+(Consider scheduling to coincide with Google Challenge.)

 COMM 337 - AD/PR Multimedia Commercial Production - This is an advanced video and advertising course designed to give students an introduction to various types of multimedia commercials as well as practical considerations of producing television spots.
 Students will need to multi-task to complete several commercial projects and practice the process of developing and executing broadcast production, as well as learn more about technology and implications of media production, and strategy and creative development, through studying, reading and engaging with the community.